Deploying secure AI services on Apple Private Cloud Compute

 • Mount inference model volumes read-only using the OS mount options.

-• If using object storage for datasets, enable bucket-level encryption and object locks for audit retention.
+• If object storage is used for datasets, enable bucket-level encryption and object locks for audit retention.

-If Siri is a target integration point, treat it as another consumer of the private model endpoints.
-Keep the Siri-facing layer thin.
+If Siri is a target integration point, keep the Siri-facing layer thin and treat it as another consumer of the private model endpoints.

 1. Siri front-end calls a policy service in the DMZ.